 At Path of Hope, my focus is on you.
 I offer a friendly, non-judgmental, and safe place to share your concerns.
 I am very interested in helping you overcome obstacles and attain to the full potential of your life and your relationships.
 In counseling you have an opportunity to look at the different areas of your life and how you can capitalize on growth opportunities and strengths.
 In couples counseling I use proven approaches, such as the Gottman method and Restoration Therapy.
 Minds and hearts can change, and even deeply ingrained patterns can be transformed.
 There is hope!

 My approach is systemic, meaning that I look at the context of family of origin, present family relationships, early attachment patterns and how this relates to the issues at hand.
 I appreciate the science of restructuring the brain (neuro-plasticity), which simply means that the brain’s anatomy and physiology can be changed.
 This brings much hope, especially since there is a proven method (path) to get there!
-The main sources for my modality is EMDR, Family Systems, Attachment Theory, Cognitive Behavioral Therapy, and works of Dan Siegel.

 I enjoy both couples and individual therapy.
 In counseling individuals I have seen great results in clients who struggle with depression, anxiety, PTSD, grief, spiritual issues, and past trauma.